• Skip to primary navigation

 Instructions

-• Grind garlic and paprika in a mortar and pestle
+• Grind the garlic and paprika.
+Use a mortar and pestle, or a garlic press for the garlic.

-• Peel the avocado and mash it with a fork or blend it with a blender
+• Peel and Mash the Avocado.
+Peel the avocado and mash it with a fork, or blend it if you like a smoother dip.

-in Appetizers, Health, Meat, eggs and dairy free, Quick recipes, Sauces, Savory recipes, Vegetarian dishes, With vegetables # avocado, chilli pepper, chips, lemon, lime, mexican, sauce, tortilla
+in Appetizers, Sauces, Savory recipes, With vegetables # avocado, chilli pepper, chips, lemon, lime, mexican, sauce, tortilla

 Reader Interactions